The Year of the Dragon (龍年)

 Renri – Everyone’s birthday (人日)

 The 7th day of the Chinese New Year is known as Renri (人日, 人慶節 or 七元節), literally the Everyone’s birthday.
+In 2025, Renri falls on 4th February (Tuesday).
 According to Chinese folklore, Nǚ wā (女媧) is the goddess who created the world.
 She created the animals, human beings and grains on different days.
 Renri was the day human beings were created.
 The days on which different animals and grains were created are:

 1st Day : chicken ; 2nd Day : dog ; 3rd Day : pig ; 4th Day ; sheep ; 5th Day : cow ; 6th Day : horse ; 7th Day : human being ; 8th Day : grains (穀)